aikar/commands/docs/README.md

 Please be prepared to keep up with changes, but I try to keep them as least disruptful as possible.

+v1.0.0 will be the signal that ACF features are more complete and the API will remain stable for a long time.

 ## Documentation / Using ACF

 [Documentation Wiki](https://github.com/aikar/commands/wiki) - All of ACF's documentation is currently on the GitHub Wiki.
 Please review every page to learn about each feature.

 See [Using ACF](https://github.com/aikar/commands/wiki/Using-ACF) on how to add ACF to your plugin and getting started.

+See [Examples](https://github.com/aikar/commands/wiki/Real-World-Examples) for some real world examples

 ## Targeted Platforms / Current Version